-To be admitted to the Master of Science in Chemical Engineering program, there are multiple requirements you must meet.
-Visit the graduate school website to apply.
+To be admitted to the Master of Science in Chemical Engineering program, there are multiple requirements you must meet, which are listed below.

 First, you must have either:

 - a bachelor of science degree in chemical engineering from an ABET/EAC accredited program;